Images protected by Greenhouse School Websites

 The following will be the focus:

-Students will learn to use raw meat products such as beef and cake making methods.
+Students will learn to use raw meat products such as beef, cake making and a pasta workshop.

 The following will be the focus: